Rolls-Royce Mustang Mk.X: Testing

-The pairing of the P-51 airframe and Merlin engine was later designated P-51B for the model NA-102 (manufactured at Inglewood, California) or P-51C for the model NA-103 (manufactured at a new plant in Dallas, Texas from summer 1943).
-The RAF named both these models Mustang Mk.III.
+The pairing of the P-51 airframe and Merlin engine was designated P-51B for the model NA-102 (manufactured at Inglewood, California) or P-51C for the model NA-103 (manufactured at a new plant in Dallas, Texas from summer 1943).
+There was no difference between these models and the RAF named both these models Mustang Mk.III.
 In performance tests, the P-51B achieved 441 mph at 25,000 ft, and subsequent extended range with the use of drop tanks enabled the Merlin-powered Mustang version to be introduced as a bomber escort.